 Remember when we talked about all departments having a shared responsibility in QA?
 In some cases, this can lead to a more detrimental effect of it being everybody’s, somebody’s, or nobody’s job in that you have a case of:

-- Too many cooks in the kitchen—everyone handling everything regarding QA until things grind to a halt.
+- Too many cooks in the kitchen—everyone handling everything regarding marketing quality assurance until things grind to a halt.

 - Somebody in one department is thinking it’s somebody else’s (or some other department’s) job to handle QA, so nothing gets done.